 There are also paid-for preparation packages on the ETS website if you think you need more help.
 Watch out for unofficial resources, as their quality won’t be guaranteed.

 Where can I take the GRE?

 There are more than 1,000 GRE test centres in over 160 countries.
 You can take the computer-delivered version of the test all year round, while the paper-delivered one is only available a few times a year.
 You can view a full list of dates and test locations on the ETS website.

 How much does the GRE cost?

 GRE fees depend on the test location and the kind of exam you’re taking.
 The general GRE will usually cost between USD $205 and USD $255, while the subject-specific GRE costs around USD $150.

-There is currently an online, home-based version of the GRE available to students who aren’t able to attend a test centre due to the coronavirus pandemic.
+There is currently an online, home-based version of the GRE available to students who aren’t able to attend a test centre.
 It’s very similar in form and content to the normal version of the GRE General Test, and there will be a human proctor monitoring your progress.
 The fee is also the same for the home-based GRE.

 Find out more about the home-based GRE on the ETS website.

 Our postgrad newsletter shares courses, funding news, stories and advice

 Language Tests for PhD Study